 The parent command/NOSC via the CIAC shall ensure monthly contact is made with the IA member and the member’s dependents.
 The CIAC provides assistance to the member and the member’s family with any problem and coordinates any required action for issue resolution.

 Upon detaching from the WTP, IA sailors must report back through the NMPS as designated in their orders for re-deployment processing.
-RC members re-deploy through the NMPS and then deactivate via the NOSC/NRA designated in their orders.
+Most RC members will re-deploy through WTP.

 Upon return from deployment, the parent command/NOSC shall ensure any welcome home activities are coordinated with the member and the member’s family.
 The parent command/NOSC shall ensure that the member completes the Post Deployment Health Re-Assessment (PDHRA within 90 to 180 days after returning from deployment.
 Sailors are encouraged to participate in the Returning Warrior Workshop (RWW).
 The RWW provides post-deployment support and reintegration programs to assist the member and the member’s family with post-deployment stress and reintegration issues.
 Members may also take advantage of the Safe Harbor Program.
 The Safe Harbor Program coordinates the non-medical care needs of wounded, ill and injured sailors and their families.
 The Fleet and Family Support Center also provides counseling if desired.